How to Dry Clothes Inside (and When to Use Our Dryers) | Lyrebird Laundromat

 - Flip and rotate – turn items halfway through to speed drying.

 Lighter fabrics like cotton dry faster; wool and thick materials may take much longer indoors.
+To speed things up, hang items with space between them, use a fan for airflow, and rotate garments periodically to ensure even drying.

 When to Use a Dryer Instead